 Ideally,whether in the wilderness or not, your hiding place will have more than one entrance so you can make a break for it if you need to.

 This is as primitive as it gets.
-Knowing how to fight does not necessarily mean knowing some kind of martial art, it simply means knowing, and being willing to use physical violence to protect yourself or those you care about.
+Knowing how to fight does not necessarily mean knowing martial arts, it simply means knowing, and being willing to use physical violence to protect yourself or those you care about.

 For those who have never experienced an actual physical confrontation or contact sports, the experience is often jarring and unexpected.
 At the very least hitting a punching bag a few times to get the physics down would be a good idea.